-Koreans love to make pan fried savory pancakes in the rainy days.
-Most days in the month of July in Korea is typically rainy due to the monsoon weather.
+Koreans love to make pan-fried savory pancakes on rainy days.
+Most July days in Korea are typically rainy due to the monsoon weather.
 There must be some kind of chemical attraction between our body and the grease when the weather is wet and dreary.
-Korean cravings of crispy savory pancakes created the most satisfying snacks or simple meals with their creative savory fritters.
-If you have some sour cabbage kimchi on hand, make these cheesy kimchi potato pancakes.
-You won’t be dissapointed.

 Cook’s Note

-Use very sour cabbage kimchi.
-The sourer the better.
-You can make homemade kimchi easily with my easy cabbage kimchi recipe and let it go ferment for a few days.
+1. Use very sour cabbage kimchi.
+The more sour, the better.
+You can make homemade kimchi easily with my easy cabbage kimchi recipe and let it ferment for a few days.

-Don’t skip on potatoes.
+2. Don’t skip the potatoes.
 Both kimchi and cheese have loads of salt.
-The potato will neutralize the saltiness and also adds the chewy texture.
+The potato will neutralize the saltiness and also adds a chewy texture.

-You can use any type of soft cheese you like.
-I used the mixture of mozzarella and Mexican cheese blend.
+3. You can use any type of soft cheese you like.
+I used a mixture of mozzarella and a Mexican cheese blend.

-You don’t need to deep fry the batter but use enough oil to create the crispness when you panfry them.
+4. You don’t need to deep-fry the batter but use enough oil to create the crispness when you pan-fry them.

-Try serving with a dollop of sour cream.
+5. Try serving these pancakes with a dollop of sour cream.
 The creaminess of sour cream enhances the robust flavor of kimchi and they go really well together.

 Shred the potatoes.
 I used a medium sized peeled Yukon potatoes.